DisCoTec/discotec.github.io/2021/README.md

 DisCoTec 2021 will take place at the [University of Malta](http://www.um.edu.mt), [Valletta](https://www.um.edu.mt/campuses/valletta), between June 14-18, 2021.

+*COVID-19:* We are continually monitoring the current COVID-19 situation.
+Depending on how this unfolds in the coming months, we may decide to switch to an online event, although we still hope to be able to organise a physical event.
+In the latter case, we would be happy to support remote presentations as well should participants be unable to travel safely.

 <!-- Due to the current COVID-19 developments, the conference is still hosted by the [University of Malta](http://www.um.edu.mt) but it will be held **online**.
 Instead of physical meeting/presentations, the authors of accepted papers have recorded their talks to discuss them with the conference participants online.  -->

 ## Conferences